 Carson Patents has four steps to seeking a patent for a utility or design invention.
 The four steps are: search, write, file, and prosecute.
 We start with the prior art search.
 If the invention is patentable, then we write and file the application.
 Inventions become patent pending once filed.
 Determining which claims become patented occurs as we prosecute the patent application.
 Carson Patents will work closely with you through the following four steps to pursue a patent for your invention.
 Contact us about any of the steps to patenting for your invention or idea.

-Step one is the prior art search and patentability study.
-Carson Patents starts all patent applications with a prior art search and patentability study.
-We offer both utility patent searching and design patent searching.
+Step one is the prior art search and patentability evaluation.
+Carson Patents offers utility patent searching and design patent searching.
 The prior art search finds prior art (the products, inventions, and research) that are similar to the invention or idea.
-It offers insight into novelty and patentability.
+The patentability evaluation offers insight into novelty and patentability.
 Further, it helps inform on what to address when writing the patent application’s description and claims.

 A patent is the legal right to control the making, using, and selling of the invention for a limited time.
 In the United States, utility and design patents are issued for different lengths of time.
 Utility patents are issued for 20 years from the filing date.
 Design patents are issued for 15 years date of issuance.